 Instructing: Teaching others how to do something.

-There were about 26,900 jobs for History Professor in 2016 (in the United States).
+In 2016, there was an estimated number of 26,900 jobs in the United States for History Professor.
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for History Professor by 2026.
-The BLS estimates 2,400 yearly job openings in this field.
+There will be an estimated 2,400 positions for History Professor per year.